rvcagis/jkan/_datasets/benthic-obbn-monitoring.md

 title: Benthic (OBBN) Monitoring
 organization: RVCA
 notes: >-
   Last Update (mm-dd-yyyy): <strong>8-10-2020<br><br>Benthic (OBBN) Monitoring</strong> is represented as a sampling point with associated metrics/species as an excel spreadsheet.
 RVCA is part of the Ontario Benthos Biomonitoring Network (OBBN) and RVCA staff follow a provincial protocol for sampling in streams, lakes, and wetlands.
-A total of three replicates of samples are collected at each of the site locations and are brought back to the RVCA lab for identification.
-Once identified the samples are run through various indices for Watershed Reporting.
+A total of three replicates of samples are collected at each site and then identified and run through various indices for Watershed Reporting.
 Please visit <a href="https://watersheds.rvca.ca">watersheds.rvca.ca</a> for further info.
 resources:
   - name: Benthic (OBBN) Shapefile